Seif302010/Bookify/README.md

-It’s a website for borrowing Books.
+A website for borrowing books.

 • Included features:

-   – View Books by grid.
+   – View Books by a grid.

    –Search by all properties and sort by author name, category, or book name using the data-tables package.